OctopusDeploy/docs/docs/administration/high-availability/configuring-octopus-for-high-availability.md

 ![](images/wizard-same-database.png)

-On the Cluster details page, enter the master key from the original node:
+On the Cluster details page, enter the Master Key from the original node:

 ![](images/wizard-cluster-details.png)

 Complete the setup wizard.
 You'll now have a second node in the cluster!

-### Load Balancer {#ConfiguringOctopusforHighAvailability-LoadBalancer}
+### Load balancer {#ConfiguringOctopusforHighAvailability-LoadBalancer}

 When you configured the first Octopus Server node, as well as each of the subsequent nodes, you would have configured the HTTP endpoint that the Octopus web interface is available on.
 The final step is to configure a load balancer, so that user traffic is directed between each of the Octopus Server nodes.